Port Washington North, New York: Parks and recreation

+The Village of Port Washington North owns and maintains a park along Manhasset Bay, known as Bay Walk Park.
+This village-operated park, which was constructed & opened in phases, also contains the village's Nautical Art Museum.

+Additionally, the Town of North Hempstead's Mill Pond Park is located within the village.
+This town-operated park, which contains Mill Pond, is located at the south end of the village and connects to Bay Walk Park.

 Education

 School district

 The Village of Port Washington North is located entirely within the boundaries of the Port Washington Union Free School District.
 As such, all children who reside within Port Washington North and attend public schools go to Port Washington's schools.

 Library district

-Port Washington North is located within the boundaries of the Port Washington Library District.
+Port Washington North is located within the boundaries of the Port Washington Library District, which is served by the Port Washington Public Library in Baxter Estates.